 MATURATION AND BOTTLING

-The wine was fermented in small stainless steel vats before bottling in May 2017.
+The wine was fermented in small stainless steel vats.
+Matured in old barrels before bottling in June 2018.